 Salami Roses For Charcuterie Boards

 - Wine, shot or champagne glass

-- Make sure all of your meats and/or cheeses are similar sizes.
+- Make sure all of your salami slices are similar sizes.
 If not, use a round cutter to cut into same size.

-- Using a thin wine glass, champagne flute or shot glass, fold one slice of meat over the rim of the glass.
+- Using a thin wine glass, champagne flute or shot glass, fold one slice of salami over the rim of the glass.
 Half should be inside and half outside.

 - Add another slice so it is overlapping the previous one about ½-¾ of the way.
-Repeat with another 4-6 slices or until you cannot fit anymore inside your glass.
+Repeat with another 4-6 slices making sure each slice is slightly DEEPER than that the previous layer.

-- Flip glass over onto charcuterie board and lift.
+- Flip your glass over onto charcuterie board and lift.

 - If rose does not look right, simply try again with the same slices until you get it right.